 As a doctoral student in this program, you will be able to publish academic research and pursue college-level teaching.
 Careers include counseling, social work, and ministry-related human services.
 To apply, you need a master’s degree with a 3.0 or above in counseling, human services, or a related field.
 If your master’s degree is in another area, you may need to complete additional graduate prerequisite courses.

 With 25 years of online doctoral education, Capella University understands “the unique needs of doctoral students, and has designed its programs to meet those needs.”
-The Ph.D. in human services program will expand your knowledge and skills of human service leadership, professional practice, and research.
-Graduates are equipped to become leaders in the human service field, as well as fields like public administration, safety, and healthcare.
+The Ph.D. in Human Services program will expand your knowledge and skills in human service leadership, professional practice, and research.

-This online program includes ten core courses, seven elective courses, three dissertation research seminars, a comprehensive exam, and a final dissertation project.
-You will take courses like Strategic Planning and Organizational Effectiveness for Human Services and Ethics and Decision Making in Human Services.
+This online program includes nine core courses, three specialization courses, and five doctoral courses.
 To apply, you need a master’s degree in human services or related with a minimum 3.0 GPA.
 However, GRE or GMAT scores are not required.

 San Diego, California